Aalto University School of Business: Admissions

 Each year, around 400 students are admitted into the bachelor's programmes and around 200 students to the master's programmes.
 Bachelor's admissions are based mainly on an admissions test (in Finnish) and the nationwide matriculation examination.
 Non-Finnish speakers and international students have the opportunity to gain admission through the SAT (Scholastic Admissions Test) conducted in English.
 Applicants with an appropriate bachelor's degree may apply for the master's admission to taking only the degree of Master of Science in economics and business administration.

 Partner universities

 The Aalto University School of Business has exchange partnerships with over 150 universities on six different continents.
 Each year, close to 400 students go abroad on their exchange and the school welcomes over 350 incoming exchange students.
 The school collaborates with the leading business schools in Europe within the CEMS community.
-Partner schools include Imperial College in the UK, HEC Montréal in Canada, WHU – Otto Beisheim School of Management in Germany, NCCU College of Commerce in Taiwan, Yonsei University in South Korea, Peking University in China, Sophia University in Japan, Duke University, University of South Carolina in the US and Skema Business School and ESCP Business School in France.
+Partner schools include Imperial College in the UK, HEC Montréal in Canada, Karlsruhe Institute of Technology and WHU – Otto Beisheim School of Management in Germany, NCCU College of Commerce in Taiwan, Yonsei University in South Korea, Peking University in China, Sophia University in Japan, Duke University, University of South Carolina in the US and Skema Business School and ESCP Business School in France.
 In the CEMS network, partner schools include HEC Paris, ESADE in Spain, the London School of Economics in the UK and the University of St. Gallen in Switzerland.
 Comprehensive list of partner schools.